John Tucker Must Die: Plot

-Teenager Kate Spencer lives with her single mother, Lori, near Portland, Oregon, where Kate works as a waitress.
-While at work, Kate sees popular local boy John Tucker on dates with three different girls: chronic overachiever Carrie, head cheerleader Heather, and promiscuous liberal vegan activist Beth.
+Teenager Kate Spencer lives with her single mother, Lori.
+While waiting tables at work, Kate sees popular local boy John Tucker on dates with three different girls: chronic overachiever Carrie, head cheerleader Heather, and promiscuous liberal vegan activist Beth.
 She learns from a co-worker that he dates girls from different cliques at his school so that they never interact.
 John convinces the girls to keep their relationships secret by claiming he is forbidden to date during basketball season.

 The three girls learn about John's scheme after ending up on the same volleyball team in gym class.
 They meet Kate in detention, and after discovering she's able to see through him, the girls enlist her help in seeking revenge against John.

 Meanwhile, Kate becomes friends with John's brother Scott.
 The girls make several attempts to bring John down, but these initial pranks backfire.
 He breaks up with all three girls, and they agree that breaking his heart is the ideal revenge.
 They enlist Kate to be the heartbreaker.

 After a makeover, Kate joins the cheerleading squad to get John's attention.
 He tries to flirt with her, but she dismisses him.
 John is dismayed that a girl is impervious to his charms, and becomes determined to win her affections.
 He relentlessly chases after Kate, even driving by her house, much to the girls' amusement as they watch him fall for her.

 After a few dates, Beth notices that Kate is falling for John.
 To counteract this, Carrie secretly videotapes John bragging to his friends in the locker room, saying he will be "scoring more than baskets" at the upcoming away game.
 Upon seeing his chauvinistic behavior, Kate recommits to the plan.